algernon/madness/resources/pages/about/for-recruiters/index.markdown

 Please note that all my conditions **and** all my preferences are satisfied by my current employer, with whom I am very happy with.

-* I prefer working on Free Software, and I am doing exactly that at my current employer.
-I get paid to spend 100% of my time on free software.
+* I prefer working on and with Free Software.
 * I don't like long commutes.
 * I like reasonably flexible work hours, though.
 * I like attending and speaking at conferences.